The Art of Cultural Exchange

 1pm Lunch - catered by Pawa Catering.

-2pm In Conversation #1: Encounters in Process: the table, the campfire: modes of entangled conversation Featuring Hsu-Ming Teo, David Carlin, Melody Ellis, and Francesca Rendle-Short.
+2pm In Conversation #1: Encounters in Process: the table, the campfire: modes of entangled conversation Featuring speakers: Hsu-Ming Teo, David Carlin, Melody Ellis, and Francesca Rendle-Short, and respondents: Conchitina Cruz and Beth Yahp.
 Chaired by Alvin Pang.

 4pm Break